top of page

 Look for this icon on all OTC products that contain dextromethorphan.

-Since OTC cough medicines are more readily available and more affordable than prescription or illicit drugs, they are more accessible to teens.
+Since OTC cough medicines are more readily available and affordable than prescription or illicit drugs, they are more accessible to teens.
 Because they are legal and regulated, teens may believe that abusing them is less dangerous.
-In fact, some teens ignore labeling instructions and intentionally take large amounts of DXM — sometimes more than 25x the recommended dosage — to get high.
+In fact, some teens ignore labeling instructions and intentionally take large amounts of DXM—sometimes more than 25 times the recommended dosage—to get high.
 This means ingesting multiple packages or bottles of OTC cough medicines.

 When used as directed, DXM is safe and effective.
 But when abused, it can cause harmful side effects.